signalfx/lambda-java/README.md

 2) run `mvn compile exec:java`

 ### Testing from the AWS Console
-1)Run `mvn clean compile package -Ptest` to package using test profile, which will include runner and test handler.
+1) Run `mvn clean compile package -Ptest` to package using test profile, which will include runner and test handler.

 2) Set the signalfx lambda handler environment variable to either `com.signalfx.lambda.example.CustomHandler::handler` or `com.signalfx.lambda.example.CustomStreamHandler::handleRequest`